-This is the fourth part in a series on the recent Central Virginia Battlefield Trust spring seminar: The Road to Fredericksburg The Battle of Antietam, the bloodiest day in United States military history, almost always overshadows the other clashes between the Army of Northern Virginia and the Army of the Potomac during the first invasion...
+This is the fifth part in a series on the recent Central Virginia Battlefield Trust spring seminar: The Road to Fredericksburg The Battle of Antietam, the bloodiest day in United States military history, almost always overshadows the other clashes between the Army of Northern Virginia and the Army of the Potomac during the first invasion...

 This is the fourth part in a series on the recent Central Virginia Battlefield Trust spring seminar: The Road to Fredericksburg The First Defenders Civil War Round Table had the opportunity in March 2024 to hear Greg Mertz present on the Battle of Cedar Mountain, but while this similarly titled program still touted “Jackson is...